 The City has six emergency water trailers that can supply potable (safe drinking) water for you until the water main can be repaired and water is turned back on.
 If just one home is affected, the City will attempt to arrange for a temporary connection.

 We understand that being without water service is a significant inconvenience, and we always endeavour to get customer's water back on as soon as possible.
 Approximately 75% of water main breaks in residential areas are repaired and the water service restored within 24 hours.
 Delays may occur for a variety of reasons such as the condition of the pipe or the location of the break in the pipe.
 Water main breaks where residents or businesses are affected, are given priority.

 What can I do to protect my home from the risk of a flood caused by a water main break

-- Phone the Public Works customer service centre immediately at 306-975-2476 if you see or suspect that something is different with either your home or sewer system.
+- Phone the Customer Care Centre immediately at 306-975-2476 if you see or suspect that something is different with either your home or sewer system.
 Early notification could help you avoid unnecessary damage to your home.

 - Slope the soil around your foundation and window wells at least two metres away from your house, with a drop of 10 to 20 centimetres.

 - Over time, the soil around most homes will settle and cause flat spots or depressions where water can accumulate, or worse – slope towards the house.
 Check all drainage paths on your property (many lots drain along the back property line or to the lane) and ensure they are graded properly and that they aren’t blocked or altered.

 - Repair all leaks in walls, floors, windows and doors to help keep water from getting into your basement.

 - Make sure your sump pump and/or backwater valve(s) are working (if you have this).
 If you’re not sure what to look for or how to recognize them, contact a local plumbing company for assistance.